Paints That Make Materials Electrically Conductive

 Silver Based Electroconductive Paint

 The silver based electroconductive paint is actually composed of silver coated microspheres.
 This material is not currently used by Cromas because it is very expensive when compared to electroconductive properties.
-However, with the new surface activation process developed for the copper based paint, the Cromas R&D laboratory has obtained satisfactory electroconductive performance at a lower cost which has been tested and approved by our clients.
+However, with the new surface activation process developed for our copper based paint, the Cromas R&D laboratory has obtained satisfactory electroconductive performance, at a lower cost, which has been tested and approved by our clients.

 WHAT IS THE USE FOR AN ELECTROCONDUCTIVE PAINT?